-ScienceGrrl is a broad-based, grassroots organisation celebrating and supporting women in science; a network of people who are passionate about passing on our love of science on to the next generation.
+ScienceGrrl is a broad-based, grassroots UK organisation celebrating and supporting women and non-binary people in science; a network of people who are passionate about passing on our love of science on to the next generation.

-If you would like to support what we’re doing, please join us by becoming a member, it’s only £5!
-Most of our members are women who are working scientists, but we also have plenty of non-scientists and those who don’t identify as women on board – you don’t have to be a “science girl” to be a ScienceGrrl.
+If you would like to get involved what we’re doing, please follow us on social media or get in touch here.
+Most of our members are women who are working scientists, but we also have plenty of non-scientists and people who identify otherwise on board - you don’t have to be a "science girl" to be a ScienceGrrl.
+Our events are usually open to everyone and anyone, unless we have designed them for a specific group or occasion.

 How we began

-We set about countering this imagery by making the ScienceGrrl 2013 calendar, produced by Louise Crane (@lulucrumble), which showcased the work of a diverse mix of female scientists from a wide range of backgrounds, alongside their male colleagues.
-1500 of these calendars featured in offices, schools and kitchens all around the world, and the images and biographies from the calendar live on past 2013 thanks to Futuremorph.
+We set about countering this imagery by making the ScienceGrrl 2013 calendar, produced by Louise Crane, which showcased the work of a diverse mix of female scientists from a wide range of backgrounds, alongside their male colleagues.
+1500 of these calendars featured in offices, schools, laboratories and kitchens all around the world.
 See more about the calendar here.

 In the process of making the calendar, we gathered a network of people who shared our belief that science is for everyone, and wanted to work with us in addressing the under-representation of girls and women in science, technology, engineering and maths (STEM).
 Co-Founders Dr Heather Williams, Dr Anna Zecharia and Dr Ellie Cosgrave oversaw ScienceGrrl's transition from calendar to campaign.